designs and builds stuff

 Crafting long term growth is hard and important.
 Oftentimes, this isn't intuitive.

 I have the opportunity to wake up every day and do something I love: to help people uncover purpose and create massive change.
-The key seems to be connecting them with what they already do, then designing small changes in technologies and habits.
+The key seems to be connecting people with what they already do and designing change in technologies and habits.

 I write to share my personal challenges and strategies as I encounter people, cultures, and ideas